Ibrahima N'Diaye

-Ibrahima N'Diaye (born 2 May 1948) is a Malian politician who served in the government of Mali as Minister of Employment and Vocational Training.
+Ibrahima N'Diaye (2 May 1948 – 6 June 2025) was a Malian politician who served in the government of Mali as Minister of Employment and Vocational Training.
 He was also Second Vice-President of the Alliance for Democracy in Mali (ADEMA).

-Biography
+Life and career

-N'Diaye was born in Kayes.
+N'Diaye was born in Kayes on 2 May 1948.
 At ADEMA's Constitutive Congress, held on 25–26 May 1991, he was elected as Deputy Secretary for Solidarity.
 He was subsequently elected as the Secretary-General of ADEMA at the party's First Ordinary Congress in September 1994; after five years in that post, he was instead elected as ADEMA's Second Vice-President in October 1999.
 He also served as Mayor of Bamako, the capital, from 1998 to 2003.

 While speaking on television on 6 March 2001, N'Diaye said that magistrates in Mali were corrupt; together with Sidiki Konaté, the director of state television, he was accused of defamation by the Malian Union of Judges.
 In mid-May 2001, he and Konaté were sentenced to one month in jail and fined 1.5 million CFA francs.

+N'Diaye died on 6 June 2025, at the age of 77.